IABTechLab/uid2docs/README.md

 Encrypting raw UID2s creates UID2 Tokens, which are transient for bid stream workflows.
 By utilizing cryptographic nonces and encryption, the UID2 Token is different every time it enters the bid stream.
 This secures the UID2 ecosystem and prevents non-UID2 participants from building profiles using UID2 tokens.

-UID2 Tokens are designed to be stored by publishers or publsiher service providers (for example, SSOs).
+UID2 Tokens are designed to be stored by publishers or publisher service providers (for example, SSOs).
 SSPs pass the UID2 Token in bid stream and DSPs decrypt them at bid request time.

 ##### Technical Details